 Recommendations for large banks to enhance ECL disclosures to meet investors’ needs

-These recommendations enhance or add to existing requirements set out in IFRS 9 Financial Instruments and IFRS 7 Financial Instruments: Disclosures, and reflect the disclosures that analysts and investors would like to see in banks’ annual reports.
+The recommendations enhance or add to the existing requirements set out in IFRS®9 Financial Instruments and IFRS 7 Financial Instruments: Disclosures, and aims to reflect the disclosures that analysts and investors would like to see in banks’ annual reports.

 Although its recommendations are aimed at large UK banks, it is anticipated that they may become best practice for other banks in the UK and globally.
 To find out more, read its Recommendations on a comprehensive set of IFRS 9 ECL disclosures or speak to your usual KPMG contact.

 © 2020 KPMG IFRG Limited is a UK company, limited by guarantee.
 All rights reserved.
 KPMG IFRG Limited, registered in England No 5253019.
 Registered office: 15 Canada Square, London, E14 5GL, UK.

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.